nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

         Use case ends.
 ---
-**Use case 5: Search for Tasks using tags**
+**Use case 5: Search for Tasks by Tags**

 **MSS**

-1. User requests to search for Task(s) by using its tag.
+1. User requests to find Task(s) by tags based on a list of tags.
-2. Taskify shows the Task(s) with the same tag.
+2. Taskify shows the Tasks that match one or more of the given tags.
+   Use case ends.

 **Extensions**
 * 1a.
-Taskify cannot find any Task with the tag
+Taskify cannot find any Task with the given tags
     * 1a1.
-Taskify warns that no such Task has this tag.
+Taskify informs the User that no Tasks are found.

       Use case ends.

 * 1b.
 The User's input is unrecognisable to Taskify
     * 1b1.
-Taskify informs the User on the format to do a tag-search.
+Taskify informs the User on the format of command to search for tasks by tags.

         Use case ends.